 - Articles (“an” if the following word starts with a vowel sound, so “an” elephant, but “a” if it sounds like it starts with a consonant, as in “Euro”)

 - Pronouns (“who” to refer to people, “that” to refer to things)

-With a style sheet to refer to as they work on the proposal, the proposal's writers can adhere to the application's style requirements from the first draft of the proposal, reducing the amount of formatting required to assemble the final draft.
+With a style sheet to refer to as they work on the proposal, the writers can adhere to the application's style requirements from the first draft of the proposal, reducing the amount of formatting required to assemble the final draft.
 A style sheet will also help the reviewers of each of the proposal drafts, who will be reviewing the document for both content and structure.

 To get started with creating your own style sheet, download a sample style sheet and check out the online resources and books for ideas on what to include.

 Handbook for Proofreading by Lauren Killen Anderson

 Grammar Girl's Quick and Dirty Tips for Better Writing by Mignon Fogarty